encode/django-rest-framework/docs/tutorial/1-serialization.md

         url(r'^snippets/(?P<pk>[0-9]+)/$', 'snippet_detail')
     )

-It's worth noting that there's a couple of edge cases we're not dealing with properly at the moment.
+It's worth noting that there are a couple of edge cases we're not dealing with properly at the moment.
 If we send malformed `json`, or if a request is made with a method that the view doesn't handle, then we'll end up with a 500 "server error" response.
 Still, this'll do for now.

 ## Testing our first attempt at a Web API